Breast Self-Exam Guide

 Same day each month

-Interactive Step-by-Step Guide
+Step-by-Step Guide

-Visual Inspection — Standing
+Visual Inspection (Standing)

-What to Look For
+What to look for

 - Changes in size, shape, or symmetry

-- Skin dimpling, puckering, or bulging
+- Skin dimpling or puckering

-- Redness, rash, or texture changes
+- Redness, rash, or swelling

-- Nipple position changes or inversion
+- Nipple changes (inversion, discharge, or scaling)

-New Lump or Thickening
+New Lump

 Size or Shape Change